/Blog/Start your business/50 Side Hustle Ideas to Kick-Start Your Hustle in South Africa

 5. Window Cleaning

 This often-overlooked side hustle offers surprisingly steady income with very low startup costs.
-All you need is a sturdy squeegee, microfiber cloths, and basic cleaning solution.
+All you need is a sturdy squeegee, microfibre cloths, and basic cleaning solution.
 Target complexes, small businesses, or homes with hard-to-reach windows.
 Window cleaning is in demand in both residential and retail spaces, especially in busy townships and suburbs.
-Start small and scale as you grow your client base.
+Start with a few regulars, then add more slots as you can.
 It's one of the simplest ways to make extra money on weekends, and it’s also a niche few people think to monetise.

 6. Car Wash Service